 where u is the input, x is the state vector, and y is the output.
 The Laplace transform of the first equation (assuming zero initial conditions) is

-Now if a bandpass filter is to have center frequency ω0 and bandwidth Bw, the standard s-domain transformation is
+Now if a bandpass filter has center frequency ω0 and bandwidth Bw, the standard s-domain transformation is

 which, when substituted, leads to

 The last two equations give equations of state.
-Write them in standard form and multiply the differential equations by ω0 to recover the time/frequency scaling represented by p and find state matrices for the bandpass filter:
+Write them in standard form and multiply the differential equations by ω0 to recover the time or frequency scaling represented by p and find state matrices for the bandpass filter: